-Assistant teachers are young adults who are exploring the possibility of a career in teaching or environmental education.
+Assistant teachers are often folks who are exploring the possibility of a career in teaching or environmental education.
 We have one assistant teacher in each camp.
-The assistant teacher helps with activities and has a few opportunities each week to lead his or her own activity with the mentoring of one of the teachers.
-Assistant teachers (under the direction of a Camp Assistant Director) are also the staff for the extended day program.
-So, if you pick up your camper after 3 PM, he or she may be busy playing 4 square, doing art, exploring the garden, or making mud pies with one of our hard working assistant teachers!
+The assistant teacher helps with activities and may lead their own activity with the mentoring of one of the teachers.

 My child has an inhaler or epipen.
 What documentation do you need for camp?

 We need an Authorization for Administration of Emergency Medication Form that is signed by the parent and the child’s doctor.
 Medication must be in its original container, in a clear plastic bag with the camper’s name on the outside.
 It is most likely the same paperwork and packaging that you are required to do for your child’s school.

 My child has a medical, emotional, behavioral, or developmental need that is different from typical peers.
 Will Common Ground Camp be a good fit?